sagivantebi/Cloud_Simulator-Python/README.md

-A client-server, TCP based, file transfer algorithm that maintains constantly updated folders on different computers, built using Python's WatchDog library.
-The program "links" end-users together and keeps the end-users' folders as if it was a cloud system that is constantly updated and can be accessed from anywhere.
-The logic of the program uses "manual ACKs" that were added to seperate parts of the process and maintain an order of commands executed.
+A client-server, TCP-based, file transfer algorithm that maintains constantly updated folders on different computers, built using Python's WatchDog library.
+The program "links" end-users together and keeps the end-users folders as if it was a cloud system that is constantly updated and can be accessed from anywhere.
+The logic of the program uses "manual ACKs" that were added to separate parts of the process and maintain the order of commands executed.

 ![Cloud-Server](https://user-images.githubusercontent.com/84729141/186115962-f223efd7-78b2-4341-bbe8-3c9a14e25777.jpeg)